T

 Misc

-High-end shopping, premium beverages, and incidentals.
+High-end shopping, premium drinks, and personal services.

 Destination-specific money tips